jrharbort/AGB-E06-10-PCB/README.md

 ### PLEASE READ EVERYTHING!!

-This project is a recreation of the AGB-E06-10 PCB used in some early Nintendo Game Boy Advance titles.
-This is intended for use as a repair board and is also compatible with parts from AGB-E06-01 revision boards, but not compatible as a replacement for E06-20 boards.
+This project is a recreation of the AGB-E06-10 PCB used in some early Nintendo Game Boy Advance titles.Its purpose it to be used as a game repair PCB and is also compatible with parts from AGB-E06-01 revision boards, but it is not compatible as a replacement for AGB-E06-20 boards.

 While the E06-01/E06-10 boards were not used on many games, they were used on several early and notable titles.
 These include: